hyperswine/quantii-research/blog/halting-problem.md

 The halting problem is quite simple yet complex.
 It can be applied to many situations.
 Many types of programs can be reduced to a formulation of the halting problem, and it is useful in ensuruing a program doesn't just hang there doing nothing.

 Of interest are total functional programming languages.
-These langs are "probably terminating".
+These langs are "provably terminating", i.e. you can guarentee statically that they will eventually halt.

 ---